 Jamie Callison is Associate Professor of English Literature at the University of Agder, where he teaches courses on poetry and poetics, modernism, and religion and literature.
 His articles on T. S. Eliot, David Jones and twentieth- century religious culture have appeared in ELH, Literature and Theology and Modernist Cultures.
 He has published (with Thomas Goldpaugh) a critical edition of a previously unpublished book-length poem by David Jones entitled The Grail Mass (Bloomsbury Academic, 2018; paperback: 2022).
-His monograph Modernism and Religion: Between Mysticism and Orthodoxy will be published by Edinburgh University Press in 2023.
+His monograph Modernism and Religion: Between Mysticism and Orthodoxy was published by Edinburgh University Press in 2023.

 Modernism, Literature and Religion, Twentieth-Century Religious Culture, Poetry and Poetics, Archival Studies, Poetry in Performance